GenAI Client 1.1.13-SNAPSHOT API

 Architecture overview

-The central provider contract is defined by org.machanism.machai.ai.provider.Genai.
-Provider resolution,
+org.machanism.machai.ai.manager.GenaiProviderManager.
+The common provider contract is

 Package structure